Mahali Pa Watoto operates 5 days a week and teaches reading, writing and arithmetic following the Kenyan syllabus.

 The seedsowing school sits on the outskirts of the village, for the children we aim to be an oasis of care, teaching basics and providing clothing, food, discipline and the social skills needed to enter the state system.
 This is an escape route for these children, and its hope for their parent.

 Who?: Our Staff

 The school is managed by an administrator Benson.

 We are 5 teachers and 3 kitchen staff.

 The head teacher is Nancy who started in 2017 when Lucy left.

-Our other teachers are Gladys and Mercy and computer teacher is Fatti (he is as skinny as a rake!)
+Our other teachers are Gladys, Mercy, Grace and computer teacher is Fatti (he is as skinny as a rake!)

 In the kitchen we have Wanjiru, Joyce and Rose (known as Cucu Peter).
 Wanjiru is the sister of the founder, Jane Thomas, and has helped at the school cooking food for the children since it began.

 Day and night we have security guards Patrick, Abdullah and Wycliffe, and in the day they double as our gardeners.

 Here are some pictures of the wonderful staff that make Mahali Pa Watoto the warm supportive place day to day...